phac-nml/pipeline-standards/README.md

 ## 4.2.
 Local modules

 If it is not possible to use existing nf-core modules, you can create your own modules local to your pipeline in the `modules/local/` directory.
-Please see the [nf-core contributing modules][] documentation for expectations on how modules should behave.
+Please see the [nf-core contributing modules][nf-core-contributing-modules] documentation for expectations on how modules should behave.
 Local modules won't need to follow all of these guidelines (such as uploading to the list of nf-core approved modules), but the behaviour of inputs, parameters, and outputs of a process should be followed as closely as possible.

 ### 4.2.1.
 Module software requirements